vmware-tanzu/app-migrator-for-cloud-foundry/README.md

 By default, all log output is appended to `/tmp/app-migrator.log`.
 You can override this location by setting the `APP_MIGRATOR_LOG_FILE` environment variable.

-## Community and Support

-Join us!

-If you have questions or want to get the latest project news, you can connect with us in the following ways:

-- Checkout our github issue/PR section

 ## Contributing

 The App Migrator for Cloud Foundry project team welcomes contributions from the community.
 Before you start working with App Migrator for Cloud Foundry, please